benchhub/benchhub/doc/README.md

 See [components](components) for the entire components tree.

 - [cmd](components/cmd) Binary
 - [frameworks](components/frameworks) Frameworks are adapters for different programming languages and benchmark frameworks.
+- [lib](components/lib) Libraries that can split out and use in other projects, e.g. SQL query builder.